TylerSw1ft/Helpful-computer-wiki/How-to-Implement-Disaster-Recover-Backups-for-Project-Trident-to-non-ZFS-Repositories.md

 Yes, you can use `zfs send` and `zfs receive` for this.
 However, that requires having another, separate ZFS machine, which is expensive.
 OTOH, this method allows you to backup to any repository you have access to, regardless of filesystems.

-# Why not image for bare metal?
+# Why not use disk imaging?

 1. [`dump`](https://www.freebsd.org/cgi/man.cgi?dump(8)) doesn't support infinite incremental backups, leading to excessive disk wear on the repository
 2. [Bareos supports disaster recovery for Linux only](https://docs.bareos.org/Appendix/DisasterRecoveryUsingBareos.html).
 Or, at least, it relies on Relax and Recover, [which supports Linux only](http://relax-and-recover.org/download/)